 What if we're not accepted?

-You'll be informed by a letter or phone call in late April.
+You'll be informed by a letter or phone call.
 Students who are not accepted will need to be registered at their catchment school.

 Won't that be too late to register at my catchment school?

 Some families apply to both the Maples Met School and to their catchment school.
 If they are not accepted at the Maples Met School, their application has already been submitted to the catchment school.